 When the timing of our delivery of goods or services is different from the timing of payments made by customers, we recognize either a contract asset (performance precedes contractual due date) or a contract liability (customer payment precedes performance).
 Customers that prepay are represented by deferred revenue until the performance obligation is satisfied.
 Contract assets represent arrangements in which the good or service has been delivered but payment is not yet due.
-Our contract assets consisted of accounts receivable, unbilled, which are disclosed on the condensed consolidated balance sheets.
+Our contract assets consisted of accounts receivable, unbilled, which are disclosed on the condensed consolidated balance sheets, as well as other contract assets which are comprised of employee sales commissions paid in advance of contract periods ending.
 Our contract liabilities consisted of deferred (unearned) revenue, which is generally related to software as a service or software maintenance contracts.
 We classify deferred revenue as current based on the timing of when we expect to recognize revenue, which are disclosed on the condensed consolidated balance sheets.

-The following table present changes in our contract assets and liabilities during the three months ended March 31, 2021 and 2020:
+The following tables present changes in our contract assets during the three months ended March 31, 2022 and 2021: